Linaro/website/_posts/current/blog/2020-07-30-thermal-notifications-with-netlink.md

 Let’s summarize the dynamic of the thermal framework on modern hardware with an example:

-1. A compute intensive application runs and causes a constant temperature increase
+1. A compute intensive application runs and causes a constant temperature increase.
-2. The temperature reaches the PASSIVE trip point and an interrupt is fired to the thermal zone
+2. The temperature reaches the PASSIVE trip point and an interrupt is fired to the thermal zone.
 3. The thermal zone reads the temperature and finds out what is the corresponding trip point.
 If it is an ACTIVE or PASSIVE trip point, then the governor logic is invoked to set a state to the cooling device associated with the thermal zone (the higher the state, the greater the cooling effect).
 If it is a CRITICAL trip point, the system is shut down.
 4. If the trend of the temperature is dropping, then the governor will decrease the cooling effect, if it is raising, then the cooling effect is increased.
-5. The application ends, no more hardware intensive usage
+5. The application ends, no more hardware intensive usage.
-6. The temperature drops back down below the PASSIVE trip point and the governor stops the mitigation
+6. The temperature drops back down below the PASSIVE trip point and the governor stops the mitigation.

 The effect on mobile devices can be observed with gaming where we can feel how hot the device is and see the game showing unexpected latencies.